tcsvn/hassio-activity-assistant/activity-assistant-dev/README.md

 # Activity Assistant Development container

-Activity assistant provides a platform for logging, predicting Activities of Daily Living in realtime for Home Assistant users.
+Activity Assistant provides a platform for logging, predicting Activities of Daily Living in realtime for Home Assistant users.
 When unsure what this is, do not use this channel ^^.